dalaing/cofun/blog/posts/pairing_and_io.md

 consoleAdder :: MonadIO m => AdderT m ()
 consoleAdder = forever consoleAdder'
 ```
+which no longer prints the results.

-We then update our interpreter:
+We then update our old interpreter:
 ```haskell
 mkCoAdder :: Int -> Int -> CoAdder ()
 mkCoAdder limit count =